mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-bluetoqueagent-1-0-0.md

 ## 6. Reference Implementations

-The current version of the code for the "Blue Toque Business Process" Identifier Method reference implementation can be found in the following GitHub project: https://github.com/mwherman2000/TrustedDigitalWeb.
+The current version of the code for the "Blue Toque Decentralized Agent" Identifier Method reference implementation can be found in the following GitHub project: https://github.com/mwherman2000/TrustedDigitalWeb.
-This project is the definitive reference implementation of the Trusted Digital Web "Blue Toque Business Process" Identifier Method and contains compliant reference implementations of apps, agents, and services deployable on the Trusted Digital Web.
+This project is the definitive reference implementation of the Trusted Digital Web "Blue Toque Decentralized Agent" Identifier Method and contains compliant reference implementations of apps, agents, and services deployable on the Trusted Digital Web.

 ## 7. Acknowledgments